TransparentHealth/getdc/README.md

 The following instructions are for Ubuntu.

     sudo apt-get install -y python-ldap python-dnspython python-openssl

+If you are using Redhat, CentOS, or Fedora, install the prereqisuites with the following command.

+    sudo yum install redhat-rpm-config gcc libffi-devel python-devel openssl-devel

 ...then you can install with pip

     sudo pip install getdc